-High 5 Hospitality will be part of the opening of a northern outpost for Sussex County’s Touch of Italy.
-The company will also relocate a Buffalo Wild Wings franchise to a site near the Delaware Park casino and race track complex.
+High 5 Hospitality has opened a new location for Buffalo Wild Wings near Delaware Park.
+Up nextis a northern outpost for Sussex County’s Touch of Italy.
+The company relocated the Buffalo Wild Wings franchise to a site near the Delaware Park casino and

-High 5 co-owner Bobby Pancake confirmed that the BWW location will move to the new site, which is closer to major employment centers, such as JPMorgan Chase, Delaware Technical Community College, Sallie Mae and Christiana Hospital.
+High 5 co-owner Bobby Pancake earlier this year confirmed that the BWW location will move to the new site, which is closer to major employment centers, such as JPMorgan Chase, Delaware Technical Community College, Sallie Mae and Christiana Hospital.

 The site is adjacent to the Border Cafe, a popular Cajun, Tex-Mex restaurant near the intersection of Routes 4 and 7.

-The current BWW location is at 2062 Limestone Road near Kirkwood Highway.
+The BWW llocation was at 2062 Limestone Road near Kirkwood Highway.
 The restaurant is in a crowded strip center near a Wawa convenience store/gas station.